opentrustlabs/opentrust-identity/README.md

 at `/lib/kms/fs-based-kms.ts` for details about what the contents of the key file should be.

 Use `custom` if you have some kind of vault for secret values (and you do not have any other KMS such as Google or AWS).
-At the moment, this tool does not support specific vaults such as HashiCorp.
+This tool does not support specific vaults such as HashiCorp.
 For the custom implementation, you will need to create 2 HTTP endpoints which will be used to encrypt and decrypt the data.
 These endpoints will essentially be wrappers around whatever vault you are using.
 The details on the payload and responses for encryption and decryption are in the file `/lib/kms/custom-kms.ts`.